Miki Zohar

 Makhlouf "Miki" Zohar (מַכְלוּף "מִיקִי" זוֹהַר; born 28 March 1980) is an Israeli politician.
 He currently serves as the Minister of Culture and Sports in the thirty-seventh government.
-Zohar previously served as a member of the Knesset for Likud and chairman of Global Likud.
+Zohar previously served as a member of the Knesset for Likud and chair of Global Likud.

 Biography

 Makhlouf Zohar was born in Beersheba, and raised in Kiryat Gat.
 His father Eli was an immigrant from Morocco and his mother Dina was from Tunisia.
-Zohar served in the Israel Defense Forces and reached the rank of sergeant.
+Zohar served in the Israel Defense Forces (IDF) and reached the rank of sergeant.
 He then studied law, gaining an LLB from the College of Law and Business and an MA from Bar-Ilan University, and worked in real estate.
 Zohar is married to Yamit and has four children.